wraybowling/MIDImp/SECURITY.md

 You can file a bug on this repo or else I can be reached on Twitter @wraybowling

 By installing dependencies, you may have installed vulnerabilities.
-Those dependencies are listed in the (Dependency Graph)[https://github.com/wraybowling/MIDImp/network/dependencies] I recommend reaching out to those developers if you've found something fishy.
+Those dependencies are listed in the [Dependency Graph](https://github.com/wraybowling/MIDImp/network/dependencies).
+I recommend reaching out to those developers if you've found something fishy.